Skip to content

 Asymmetric keys fetched at startup

-For RS256/ES256 you typically fetch the issuer's JWKS on startup.
-JWTAuth.fetch_jwks (requires httpx) downloads and imports the key set, using config.issuer_url as the base URL:
+For RS256/ES256 you typically fetch the issuer's JWKS on startup. await auth.fetch_jwks(url, **kwargs) (requires httpx, otherwise ImportError) downloads and imports the key set, using config.issuer_url as the base URL and forwarding kwargs to the GET request:

 from contextlib import asynccontextmanager